 2. Build Trust

-Your team is going to need your time and resources the most in the beginning stages.
-They need to know you’ll be there, you’ll follow through on your promises, and their concerns are a priority to you.
+Trust is essential for leading your team.
+They are going to need your time and resources the most in the beginning stages.
+They need to know that you’ll be there, you’ll follow through on your promises, and their concerns are a priority to you.
 Not following through here not only hampers trust, but it models untrustworthiness.
 What they see is what you’ll get.

 3. Communicate